 Subsequently, after India’s independence, this inheritance of power by the Indian government again compelled the princely states to be dependent on them for a host of their activities as well as survival.
 This also helped weaken their position in the Indian subcontinent and their demand of being sovereign.

-With the arrival of Mahatma Gandhi in Indian politics and subsequently the expansion of Congress movement, the philosophy of the Congress was clearly evident.
+With the arrival of Mahatma Gandhi in Indian politics and subsequently the expansion of Congress movement, the philosophy of the Congress was evident.
 They aspired to establish a democratic state of India where a person of any stature and repute without the discriminations of caste, class and religion would be able to hold responsible positions in the government.
 The locals of these princely states too were influenced by the idea of the Congress and formed ‘Praja Mandals’, which the Congress encouraged.
-In 1927, various Praja Mandals grouped together to form the ‘All India States’ People’s conference’.
+In 1927, various Praja Mandals grouped to form the ‘All India States’ People’s conference’.

 However, the attitude of the British even during the period of Transfer of power i.e., post World War II, was not aligned with the ideology of the Congress and the nationalists.
 For instance,